 Tips for starting a small business

-Invest in yourself: Have you studied small business management or gained practical experience working in a small business environment?
+Have you studied small business management or gained practical experience working in a small business environment?
 Better yet – have you done both?
 Your success as a small business owner will be largely influenced by how ‘ready’ you are to tackle the challenges that come with being one.
-Do the research, invest in your own professional development and you’ll already be ahead of the pack come launch day.
+Do the research, invest in your own professional development with business training courses and you’ll already be ahead of the pack come launch day.

-Build networks: Owning your own business can feel lonely, but it doesn’t have to be.
-Some of the most successful entrepreneurs surround themselves with smart, trusted people who they can bounce ideas off, play devil’s advocate with or just talk out a problem.
+Owning your own business can feel lonely, but it doesn’t have to be.
+Some of the most successful entrepreneurs surround themselves with smart, trusted people who they can bounce ideas off, play devil’s advocate or just talk out a problem.

 Looking for a course to skill in starting your own small business?
-Learn more about MiTraining’s nationally accredited Certificate III in Micro Business Operations.
+Learn more about MiTraining’s nationally accredited BSB30220 Certificate III in Entrepreneurship and New Business.